julienlebren/elastic_app_search/README.md

 ### Precision

-This setting is available through the query modifier `.precision`.
+This setting is available through the query modifier `.precision`

 The value of the precision parameter must be an integer between 1 and 11, inclusive.
 The range of values represents a sliding scale that manages the inherent tradeoff between precision and recall.